scroll top

 Value of argentium silver vs sterling silver

-Argentium silver is a newer silver alloy developed in London in 1990.
+Argentium silver is a silver alloy developed in London in 1990.
 It is a mixture of 93.5% pure silver or 96% pure silver combined with germanium.
 Therefore, it is worth 93.5% or 96% of the spot price of silver.

 Sterling silver, on the other hand, is made of 92.5% pure silver and 7.5% of other metals like nickel and copper.
 Its value is 92.5% of the spot price of silver.

-Argentium silver is considered more durable, is fire stain resistant, and has a higher melting point than sterling silver.
+Argentium silver is considered more durable, is fire-stain resistant, and has a higher melting point than sterling silver.
 It is also seven times more tarnish resistant.

 Silver markings, called stamps or hallmarks are small marks left in silver objects by the silversmith who created the item.
 They are typically required by law for commercially sold silver goods.
 These marks indicate how much silver is in the metal (for example, 925 for sterling silver and 900 for coin silver).
 Sometimes, the markings may also indicate the region or country of origin.